MLHale/nebraska-gencyber/teachers/firewall/README.md

 What would happen if we re-ordered these rules?
 Specifically, if Rule 3 was exchanged with Rule 1.

 Discussion:
 * Inbound and outbound rules are typically maintained in separate lists.
 We will see this shortly.
 Rule 3 is typically implemented as a ```Default Policy``` in Inbound and Outbound rule lists.
+It applies if none of the specified rules match.

 [Top](#table-of-contents)